-- 86. The foregoing representations made by the insurance industry were false. - 87.
-By 2006, the time of the state applications to approve the Virus Exclusion, courts had repeatedly found that property insurance policies covered claims involving disease-causing agents, and had held on numerous occasions that any condition making it impossible to use property for its intended use constituted "physical loss or damage to such property." - 88.
-Upon information and belief, the insurance department relied on the industry's and Defendant's representation when the department approved the Virus Exclusion for inclusion in standard comprehensive policies without a reduction in premiums to balance a reduction in coverage. - 89.
-The foregoing assertions by the insurance industry (including Defendant), made to obtain regulatory approval of the Virus Exclusion, were misrepresentations and for this reason, among other public policy concerns, Defendant should now be estopped from enforcing the Virus Exclusion to avoid coverage of claims related to the COVID-19 pandemic. - 90.
-In securing approval for the adoption of the Virus Exclusion by misrepresenting to the state regulators that the Virus Exclusion would not change the scope of coverage, Defendant effectively narrowed the scope of the insuring agreement without a commensurate reduction in premiums charged.
+86. The foregoing representations made by the insurance industry were false.

+87. By 2006, the time of the state applications to approve the Virus Exclusion, courts had repeatedly found that property insurance policies covered claims involving disease-causing agents, and had held on numerous occasions that any condition making it impossible to use property for its intended use constituted "physical loss or damage to such property."

+88. Upon information and belief, the insurance department relied on the industry's and Defendant's representation when the department approved the Virus Exclusion for inclusion in standard comprehensive policies without a reduction in premiums to balance a reduction in coverage.

+89. The foregoing assertions by the insurance industry (including Defendant), made to obtain regulatory approval of the Virus Exclusion, were misrepresentations and for this reason, among other public policy concerns, Defendant should now be estopped from enforcing the Virus Exclusion to avoid coverage of claims related to the COVID-19 pandemic.

+90. In securing approval for the adoption of the Virus Exclusion by misrepresenting to the state regulators that the Virus Exclusion would not change the scope of coverage, Defendant effectively narrowed the scope of the insuring agreement without a commensurate reduction in premiums charged.

-- 91. Defendant's Form 40 93 07 05 Virus Exclusion is essentially the same exclusion as the exclusion promoted by ISO and AAIS. - 92.
-Under the doctrine of regulatory estoppel, the Court should not permit Defendant to benefit from this type of duplicitous conduct before the state regulators. - 93.
-Upon information and belief, Defendant has denied, or will deny, all claims for coverage under their "all-risk" property damage policies issued by Defendant. - 94.
-Defendant's denial of lost business income claims left Plaintiff and similarly situated business without vital coverage acquired to ensure the survival of their business during the suspension of operations. - 95.
-Meanwhile, Defendant receives the benefit of an exclusion for which Plaintiff and similarly situated insureds received no bargain, reduction of premiums or any benefit whatsoever.
+91. Under the doctrine of regulatory estoppel, the Court should not permit Defendant to benefit from this type of duplicitous conduct before the state regulators.

+92. Upon information and belief, Defendant has denied, or will deny, all claims for coverage under their "all-risk" property damage policies issued by Defendant.

+93. Defendant's denial of lost business income claims left Plaintiff and similarly situated business without vital coverage acquired to ensure the survival of their business during the suspension of operations.

+94. Meanwhile, Defendant receives the benefit of an exclusion for which Plaintiff and similarly situated insureds received no bargain, reduction of premiums or any benefit whatsoever.